 Explaining the fundamentals of statistics using various examples and questions, this book focuses on common statistical methods and sociological survey methods used in business.
 It is devised to allow its readers to feel what it is like to handle statistical data.
 In addition, the book allows readers to quickly understand and use statistical methodologies, including Excel required to analyze actual quantitative surveys, rather than advanced statistical software packages that are often nothing more than a black box.

-(Written by Nobuo Takahashi, Professor of Graduate School of Economics / 2017)
+(Written by TAKAHASHI Nobuo, Professor, Graduate School of Economics / 2017)